 - Kirsten Watters, Southwark Council

-Programme governance decisions are made by a quorate Programme Board which sits every 2 months.
+Programme governance decisions are made by a quorate Programme Board which sits once a quarter.